OrianaVenture/Randy_Vapok_ValheimMods/AdvancedPortals/README.md

 ## Installation:
   * Nexus: Drop the AdvancedPortals.dll right into your BepInEx/plugins folder
   * ThunderStore: Use r2modman to install, or manually drop the dll into your BepInEx/plugins folder

+This mod needs to be on both the client and server; the mod will enforce installation.
+Players without the mod will NOT be able to connect to the server.
+Config Syncing is included with Jotunn.
+The server with enforce the same mod configuration for all players.
+Live changes to the configurations will should take immediate effect.